 Think Move Learn is a fun and effective way to improve sensory processing, motor planning, learning skills and more.
 We combine sensory experiences, occupational therapy, and academic stimulation to design a program tailored for groups or 1:1.
 Our team of educators and therapists are trained in sensory integration methods, vestibular and proprioceptive stimulation activities, and cognitive development.
 Our program involves a course of thirty physical activities that target various parts of the body and brain.
 We empower teachers, staff, and families to implement this TRAIL as well as modify daily routines to incorporate meaningful movement.
 Think Move Learn brings about overall well being as individuals grow and mature.

-University of Louisville Autism Center
+U of L Kentucky Autism Training Center

 University of Louisville School of Dentistry